 Christianity makes up 10% of the country’s religion, a speck in the 30 million population.
-Chang carries a burden for every Malaysian to hear the gospel at least once in their lifetime, yearning to share the life giving truth he heard himself as a teen.
+William carries a burden for every Malaysian to hear the gospel at least once in their lifetime, yearning to share the life giving truth he heard himself as a teen.

 A Malaysian soccer coach teaches his athletes spiritually, emotionally, and physically.

 William, four full-time and three part-time staff, and volunteers are honing in on 3Dimensional Coaching.
 Coaches quickly latch on to the value and faith-based ideals, a refreshing concept in an oftentimes crowded atmosphere.
 “They need the heart aspect, the spiritual dimension,” said Coach William.